Process risk: In documentations

-Mitigate Process Risk
+Mitigation

 It is difficult to eliminate all process risk due to the high dependency on complex environments and the high input of human resources.
 Certain business practices applied to its processes, such as standardization, is an example of how to minimize operational risk.
 Furthermore, information systems aid in gathering information about process risk events.

 Event logs is one approach to mitigate process risk.
 The use of events logs can help risk managers oversee and evaluate a consolidated database with all associated process risk.
 This approach does not completely eliminate process risk, yet it is a tool for the evaluation of the overall risk exposure so that the company may be able track and manage the risk linked to the overall business processes.

 Another possible approach would be to implement a collaborative approach within the operational processes of a business.
 In other words, the process risk in the supply chain may be mitigated through collaboration.
 For example, the use of this approach is said to help establish a strong communication channel throughout the supply chain.
 The objective is to reduce process risk by directly working with suppliers.
 The desired outcome would be to improve quality and communication between all parties involved in the supply chain, which then reduces the risk of losing customers.

 In addition, the establishment of a measurement framework may be used to improve the management of process risk.
 The framework should function as the means to identify and control process risk.
 These measures include, and are not limited to, adding internal processing controls on all business transactions, and increasing training and development to improve quality control.